Mud City Press

 ENERGY

 Petroleum, as a cheap source of energy, has been the key ingredient to the growth and development of our current industrial age.
 Petroleum, however, is a nonrenewable, finite natural resource.
 The word "finite" needs emphasis here.
 Current estimates suggest petroleum production will soon peak and be priced out of common use.
-As our economy and our production of food are critically dependent on cheap oil, we must either find a new way to produce clean efficent energy or reduce the way we live.
+As our economy and our production of food are critically dependent on cheap oil, we must either find a new way to produce clean efficent energy or moderate the way we live.
 MORE.

 Related Articles: